SAP-samples/teched2023-AD164/exercises/ex1/README.md

   10. Select your transport request and click **Finish**.
     ![](images/AD164_E1_3_7.png)

-  11. An access control for the CDS projection entity with the following access control definition should get generated
+  11. An access control for the CDS entity with the following access control definition should get generated
      ![](images/AD164_E1_3_8.png)

   12. Replace the default source code with following code snippet: